johnywalves/next-pages-boilerplate/README.md

 - `dev`: runs your application on `localhost:3000`
 - `build`: creates the production build version
-- `export`: after build, create file to static version
-- `deploy`: create and export the production and static version
 - `start`: starts a simple server with the build production code
 - `storybook`: runs storybook on `localhost:6006`
 - `build-storybook`: create the build version of storybook